vireshbackup/habushu/README.md

 STATUS
  - done: search, episodelist and episode-details, torrent-search and download
- - planned features: integrate trakt.tv and display an overview page with "recent airings"
+ - planned feature I: integrate trakt.tv and display an overview page with "recent airings"
+ - planned feature II: create a more mobile-friendly webinterface